PlagiatBros/tap192/man/MANUAL.md

     Set tapeutape global volume.

 * `/get/global_volume` (optional: <string: osc_address>):<br />
-    Send tapeutape global volume on the specified osc_address.
+    Send tapeutape global volume to the specified osc_address.
 If osc_address is not defined, tapeutape will send the global volume back to the address from which it received the osc message.

 * `/get/setups_list` (optional: <string: osc_address>):<br />
-    Send current setups list on the specified osc_address.
+    Send current setups list to the specified osc_address.
 If osc_address is not defined, tapeutape will send the setups list back to the address from which it received the osc message.

 * `/setup/get/kits_list` <string: setup> (optional: <string: osc_address>):<br />
-    Send setup's kits list on the specified osc_address.
+    Send setup's kits list to the specified osc_address.
 If osc_address is not defined, tapeutape will send the kits list back to the address from which it received the osc message.

 **Kit**
 * `/kit/select` (optional <int_or_string: setup>) <int_or_string: kit>:<br />